 - 1. Masks/face coverings must be worn by all students Pre K 12 (See Frequently Asked Questions for the types of masks allowed) - 2.
 Verify that all required immunizations and physical examinations are current - 3.
-Strongly encourage that all students receive the flu vaccine - 4.
+All students must receive the flu vaccine by December 31, 2020.
+NEW - 4.
 Follow quarantine guidelines if traveling outside Massachusetts prior to school opening - 5.
-Nebulizer treatments for asthma management cannot be provided at school; consult with your physician about an inhaler with a chamber if medication will be needed at school - 6.
+Nebulizer treatments for asthma management cannot be provided at school consult with your physician about an inhaler with a chamber if medication will be needed at school - 6.
 Students should come to school with a water bottle that can be refilled during the day - 7.
 Nurse / Parent meetings will be done remotely whenever possible - 8.
 Emergency contact list must be current to expedite a dismissal of an ill student - 9.
 Ensure there is a working thermometer at home